maxim-kukushkin/VoronYetAnotherBurner/docs/Assembly.md

 ### 1.1.
 Dragon High Flow

 #### 1.1.1.
 Print the files
-Start by printing the hot end cartridge parts from the respective [subdirectory](../ToPrint/DragonHF/stls) - **Advice:** use support touching build plate
+Start by printing the hot end cartridge parts from the respective [subdirectory](../ToPrint/DragonHF/stls)

 #### 1.1.2.
 Add heatset inserts to the front part
 ![HE cartridge front with heatset inserts](resources/HE_cartridge_DragonHF_front.png)